Cardiology Faculty Veterinarians

 Board-Certified Specialist in Cardiology

 Stacey Leach graduated from Texas A&M University where he earned both a bachelor of science and doctor of veterinary medicine degree.
 He completed a small animal rotating internship in 2008 at the University of Missouri.
 He also completed a cardiology residency at MU in 2012 and subsequently joined the faculty as an assistant teaching professor.
 He is board certified by the American College of Veterinary Internal Medicine in the specialty of cardiology.

 Kelly Wiggen is a native of the Chicago area, who undertook her veterinary education from the University of Illinois, graduating with her DVM in 2015.
 She returned to the Chicago suburbs to complete a rotating internship at VCA Aurora Animal Hospital.
 She went on to complete a cardiology internship at VCA Animal Specialty and Emergency Center in Los Angeles.
-She completed her cardiology residency here at the University of Missouri Veterinary Health Center in July 2020 and is thrilled to join the University of Missouri Veterinary Health Center as a cardiology resident.
+She completed her cardiology residency here at the University of Missouri Veterinary Health Center in July 2020 and is thrilled to join the University of Missouri Veterinary Health Center as a clinical instructor.